 The Rider News

-Rider's award-winning student newspaper is published on 22 Fridays during the academic year around campus and on the web.
-Students are responsible for all aspects of the publication, including selling advertisements; writing, editing,taking photos, and laying out the pages; submitting the paperto the printer in electronic form; and maintaining the website.
-Scholarship support is given to the executive editor and managing editor.
-The adviser is Dr. Dianne Garyantes.
+Rider's award-winning student newspaper is published weekly during the academic year around campus and on the web.
+Students are responsible for all aspects of the publication, including selling advertisements; writing, editing, taking photos, and laying out the pages; submitting the paper to the printer in electronic form; and maintaining the website.
+Full scholarship for executive editor and half scholarship for managing editor.
+The advisers are Dr. Tom Simonet and Dr. E. Graham McKinley.

-In the spring of 2006, The Rider News won first place for General Excellence in the New Jersey Collegiate Press Association's annual awards, and first place in the Northeast states for Best All-Around Non-Daily Student Newspaper in the Society of Professional Journalists' contest.
+In the spring of 2013, The Rider News won first place for General Excellence in the New Jersey Collegiate Press Association's annual awards, and second place in the Northeast states for Best All-Around Non-Daily Student Newspaper in the Society of Professional Journalists' contest.

 To contact The Rider News, email to firstname.lastname@example.org, or call (609) 896-5256.
 The news office is in the basement of Ridge House.